How Many Years To Become a Doctor

 Alternative 4-Year Grad Entry Medicine Route in the Caribbean

 You can sign up for a free consultation with one of our knowledgeable expert advisors, who can guide you towards choosing the path that is best suited for you.
-If you are interested in studying in the Caribbean, they will also be able to carry out your evaluation so you can know how much of a scholarship you can earn.
+If you are interested in studying at RGU in the Caribbean, we will also be able to carry out a free evaluation so you can know how big of a scholarship you can earn.

 Steps to Becoming a Medical Practitioner